khoeos/khoeos/README.md

 # 👋 Hello, I'm Leo !

-I'm a fullstack developper based in france.

-I mainly develop applications in Typescript/JavaScript, React and Next.js on the front, Node and Nest.js on the back.

----

 ### 🔨 Projects

 - 🚀 [Paradox Translation Toolkit](https://github.com/khoeos/paradox-translation-toolkit) - Software to manage translation of paradox game's mods.